-Generous support for PLAY: The Classics is made possible by a gift from The Guenther Family, and Richard and Karen Goodman.
+PLAY: The Classics is made possible in part through the generous support of the Rea Charitable Trust, the Guenther Family, and Richard and Karen Goodman.

 Donations help to support our mission to be a world-class cultural center committed to inspire, educate and empower individuals through the arts and humanities.